anpaza/afrd/README.md

 * *switch.blackout*
     When movie starts after this period of time the screen will be disabled to minimize flicker.
-Don't set it too low as in some circumstances screen may be blacked out when it shouldn't be.
+Don't set it too low as in some circumstances screen may be blackened when it shouldn't be.

 * *mode.path*
     Points to sysfs file used to switch current video mode.